AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/push-notifications/configure-mobile-push-notification.md

    >
    >Messages and Tap Actions will look the same on both platforms.

-   For iOS only, check the checkbox to tell the app to play a sound when the message arrives.
+1. For iOS only, check the checkbox to tell the app to play a sound when the message arrives.
 Android plays the sound automatically.

    ![](assets/ios-tap-and-notification-hand.png)

-   Preview the other platform and click FINISH.
+1. Preview the other platform and click **Finish**.

    ![](assets/image2015-9-14-16-3a12-3a34.png)

-1. Click **APPROVE AND CLOSE**.
+1. Click **Approve and Close**.

    ![](assets/323dda12-0543-4558-8562-563eed5fa0e0.png)